IntelRealSense/librealsense/readme.md

 Developer kits containing the necessary hardware to use this library are available for purchase at [realsense.intel.com/buy](https://realsense.intel.com/buy).

 > Don't have access to a RealSense camera?
 Check-out [sample data](./doc/sample-data.md)

+Information about the Intel® RealSense™ technology at [realsense.intel.com](https://realsense.intel.com)

 ## What’s included in the SDK:
 **[Tools for harnessing your depth camera’s capabilities](https://github.com/IntelRealSense/librealsense/tree/development/tools)** Including: